Streamer fly fishing setup

 Anglers can make this technique more effective by making longer poses, thus quickening the retrieve.
 Making longer poses after casting the line gives the line ample time to sink deep in water.

-This technique is suitable while fishing in colder and deep waters where fish reserves are often situated on the lake me river beds because most of the fish go into sleep mode until the temperatures are high enough to wake the fish.
+This technique is suitable while fishing in colder and deep waters where fish reserves are often situated on the lake me river beds because most of the fish go into mode until the temperatures are high enough to wake the fish.

 Likewise, the streamers can also be cast on the upstream allow the flow of water to work it downwards, thus allowing the fly to sink deeper.
 Addition, this will also give an angler enough time while controlling the retrieve before the drifting waters assume a new form.